RPSGT Handbook

 The Board of Registered Polysomnographic Technologists (BRPT) supports:

-The BRPT Board of Directors’ priorities in the administration and management of the RPSGT and CPSGT certification programs are to ensure long-term viability of the programs through current, statistically valid and fair exams that are respected among stakeholders through rigorous eligibility requirements.
+The BRPT Board of Directors’ priorities in the administration and management of the RPSGT, CPSGT, and CCSH certification programs are to ensure long-term viability of the programs through current, statistically valid, and fair exams that are respected among stakeholders through rigorous eligibility requirements.
 These priorities have been integrated into the BRPT strategic plan and are the cornerstones of the organization.
 The RPSGT credential is accredited by the National Commission for Certifying Agencies (NCCA), considered the gold standard in credential certification.

-The BRPT provides, as public information, an exam blueprint and list of primary reference materials for both the RPSGT and the CPSGT exams.
+The BRPT provides, as public information, an exam blueprint and list of primary reference materials for the RPSGT, CPSGT, and CCSH exams.
 The exam blueprint is developed based on the results of a job task analysis, conducted periodically to assure that the exam content reflects the current responsibilities of a working sleep technician or technologist as well as the knowledge, skills, and abilities required to perform those responsibilities.
-The most recent job task analysis was conducted in 2012 and included a comprehensive survey of working sleep technologists and technicians.
-RPSGT and CPSGT exams are built against the current exam blueprints.
+The most recent job task analysis was conducted in 2022 and included a comprehensive survey of working sleep technologists and technicians.
+RPSGT, CPSGT, and CCSH exams are built against the current exam blueprints.

-The BRPT is committed to facilitating appropriate preparation of candidates for the RPSGT and CPSGT exams.
-BRPT provides examination preparatory materials, including candidate handbooks for both exams, a study guide for the RPSGT exam and online RPSGT practice exams.
+The BRPT is committed to facilitating appropriate preparation of candidates for the RPSGT, CPSGT, and CCSH exams.
+The BRPT provides examination preparatory materials, including candidate handbooks for both exams, a study guide for the RPSGT and CCSH exams and on-line RPSGT and CCSH practice exams.
 It operates within the guidelines established by the organizational accrediting body, the National Commission for Certifying Agencies.
 As a credentialing body, BRPT’s mission is to create educational materials to assist candidates and to promote life-long learning by its credential holders.
 The education materials and offerings created by BRPT are not exclusively required for exam eligibility or recertification.
 Instead, BRPT accepts and supports educational opportunities available to candidates and credential holders from all reputable sources.

 Request For BRPT Special Examination Accommodations